alishahmohamed/phase-4-debugging-network-requests-lab/README.md

-# Putting it All Together: Client-Server Communication
+# Debugging Network Requests Lab

 ## Learning Goals

-- Understand how to communicate between client and server using fetch, and how the server will process the request based on the URL, HTTP verb, and request body
+- Use the browser developer tools to debug on the frontend
-- Debug common problems that occur as part of the request-response cycle
+- Use server logging tools and `byebug` to isolate errors on the backend

 ## Introduction